justcoded/just-image-optimizer/readme.txt

 The plugin uses Google Page Speed Insights API to optimize images.
 All you need is a Google console account and an API key.

 Image Optimization runs in the background on Google servers, so the site will keep its performance intact.
 There are no special server requirements.

+= Requirements =

+* Site should be available for Google Page Speed test
+* PHP 7

 = Issues tracker =